gridonic/coding/guidelines/css/README.md

 }
 ```

-When selectors become this long, you're likely writing Sass that is:
+When selectors become this long, you’re likely writing Sass that is:

 * Strongly coupled to the HTML (fragile) *—OR—*
 * Overly specific (powerful) *—OR—*